Pysi/easyRLS/README.md

 ## Benchmark

-This benchmark has been computed for 18 layers (3 → 20) of 3000 time frames.
+This benchmark has been computed for 18 layers (3 → 20) of 3000 time frames on computer 'Dream' (Intel® Core™ i7-6700K CPU @ 4.00GHz × 8, but not parallelized)

     layer 3, numIndex 197480
     layer 4, numIndex 218788